RahulJarpula/Machine-Learning-LS-24-main/README.md

 # Machine-Learning-LS-24
- ALl the xlsx files are converted to csv files
+ ALL the xlsx files are converted to csv files